fastapi/fastapi/docs/en/docs/tutorial/bigger-applications.md

 If you are building an application or a web API, it's rarely the case that you can put everything on a single file.

-**FastAPI** provides a convenience tool to structure your application while keeping all the flexibility.
+**FastAPI** provides a convenient tool to structure your application while keeping all the flexibility.

 !!! info
     If you come from Flask, this would be the equivalent of Flask's Blueprints.